 The Aura has rapidly become the most popular wingsuit amongst the world's leading BASE jumpers.
-In the past year, more new exits and lines of flight have been opened with the Aura than with any other suit.
-For 2014, the AURA is the optimum choice for serious wingsuit BASE jumpers.
+In the past two seasons, more new exits and lines of flight have been opened with the Aura than with any other suit.
+The AURA remains the optimum choice for serious wingsuit BASE jumpers.

 - Shortest Start

 - Widest stable glide and speed range